Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 Please do not attempt to squeeze it as it can be painful for your cat.

-If your cat happens to scratch and break open a hematoma, that can leave blood spots around the house.
+If your cat happens to scratch and break open a hematoma, that can leave red spots around the house.

 Has your cat been through any form of surgery recently?